princeali415/Backend-Project-Managment-System/README.md

     * Problems has a Many to One relationship to Problem_Types and
     * Problem_Types has a One to Many relationship to Problems

-* Problems has a foreign key to Project_Id this means:
+* Problems has a foreign key to Projects this means:
     * Problems has a Many to One relationship to Project_Id and
     * Project_Id has a One to Many relationship to Problems

-* Problems has a foreign key to Project_Manager_Id this means:
+* Problems has a foreign key to Users this means:
     * Problems has a Many to One relationship to Project_Manager_Id and
-    * Project_Manager_Id has a One to Many relationship to Problems
+    * Project_Manager_Id has a One to Many relationship to Problems &

-* Problems has a foreign key to Developer_Id this means:
     * Problems has a Many to One relationship to Developer_Id and
     * Developer_Id has a One to Many relationship to Problems

-* Problems has a foreign key to Status_Type_Id this means:
+* Problems has a foreign key to Status_Types this means:
     * Problems has a Many to One relationship to Status_Type_Id and
     * Status_Type_Id has a One to Many relationship to Problems